OUniverse/OUniverseSRC/Docs/CppStyleGuide.md

 * RefF
 * ActorF

 ## Macros
 All upper case only used for efficiency purposes and as wrappers around Singletons.

 ## Templates
-Not used except for UE4's
+Currently used by most of the custom interfaces.
+They follow the same style guides as everything else.
+Examples of usage:

+* Interface/Array.h (ArrayC)
+* Interface/Map.h  (MapC)
+* Interface/HashMap.h (HashMapC)
+* Interface/Event.h (EventC)

 ## Nested Classes and Structs
 Used if they really have no usage outside of their placement and are not very complex.
 Primarily with structs that are data containers.
+##### Examples of usage:

+* Interface/Ini.h (IniC)
+* Interface/Event.h (EventC) (Template Usage)
+* Form/Atlas.h (AtlasC)
 ## Virtual
 Anywhere inheritance is needed for the desired functionality.

 ## Operator Overrides
+Mainly used in interface.
+Use only if:
+* Behavior is expected, ie: in the custom String interface.
+Expected behavior is for +, +=, ==, != and [] to work as well as < for map comparisons.
+*
  Used only if the functionality is very obvious and the code gains enough cuteness to warrant it.

 ## Patterns

 #### Injection